 15 Waterloo Place, Sunderland , England

-Rather unusual and very Victorian names like Parker’s (his full name was Mawson Watson Parker) usually offer an easier path in researching the person in question than might
+Rather unusual and very Victorian names like Parker’s (his full name was Mawson Watson Parker) can offer an easier path in researching the person in question than might otherwise

 Mawson Walker Parker was born at Sunderland, Durham, England on 6 June, 1876 to Mawson Walker Parker and the former Miss Mary Ann McBreaty.
 The elder Parker made his

-living as a ship’s caulker and many families listed in the 1881census for Bishopwearmouth wear the family resided at the time also made a living in trades related to sea and ships.
+living as a ship’s caulker and many families listed in the 1881census for Bishopwearmouth where the family resided at the time also made livings in trades related to sea and ships.
 The

 census of 1891 shows the family as having moved to the nearby town of Monkwearmouth and residing at 14 Dock Street.
 The younger Mawson received his primary education at the